Zireael-N/PNGStego/README.md

 $ brew install boost
 ```

-Then you can grab the Xcode project in this repository.
+Then you need to open the Xcode project from this repository.
 Make a few changes:

 ```
 Product - Scheme - Edit Scheme...